AakashKaushal-g/bakery-app/README.md

     "mail": "newuser@bakery.com"
 }
 ```
-This API is used whena new user has to register to the Bakery app.
+This API is used when a new user has to register to the Bakery app.

 ###### Payload elements
 1. **username** (string) : This is the username which will used to login to the app later.
 There needs to be a username which is unique for each user.
-2. **password** (string)  : The pass string which is used to authentocate the user.
+2. **password** (string)  : The pass string which is used to authenticate the user.
 3. **firstName** (string) : First name of the user.
-4. **lastName** (string) : Last name of the user
+4. **lastName** (string) : Last name of the user.
 5. **mail** (string) : The email address of the user.

 ###### Success Response
-- (string) Registration Successful for 'userName'
+- (string) Registration Successful for 'userName'.

-After Registeration User can, Login to the Application to use the APIs.
+After Registration User can, Login to the Application to use the APIs.

 ### Login (POST)
 **URL : /login**